tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/常见问题/iOS 常见问题_intl_en.md

 **Push certificate troubleshooting**
 When the TPNS server requests APNs to deliver the message, it needs to use two required parameters: the message push certificate and the device token.
 When pushing the message, please make sure that the message push certificate is valid.
-For more information on how to configure the message push certificate, please see [Guide for Getting Push Certificates on iOS](https://intl.cloud.tencent.com/document/product/1024/30728).
+For more information on how to configure the message push certificate, please see [Acquisition of Push Certificate](https://intl.cloud.tencent.com/document/product/1024/30728).